0x0ade/Ahorn-VHD/README.md

 # Ahorn-VHD
-Helper script to create an Ahorn VHD.
+Tool to build an Ahorn VHD including Julia and all dependencies.
 Please check the [Ahorn repository](https://github.com/CelestialCartographers/Ahorn/) for more information about Ahorn.

 Run `build.ps1` to create `out\ahorn.vhdx`.